 Upon completion, Appendix 3 forms a part of the Proponent’s Proposal.
 The Foundation understands “Value-Added Benefits” as follows:

-Any funds, or Product, provided to the benefit of he Foundation which are not identified as a mandatory submission requirement in this RFP document.
+Any funds, or Product, provided to the benefit of the Foundation which are not identified as a mandatory submission requirement in this RFP document.
 Value-Added Benefits are related to a particular service Contract without directly affecting the price(s) of service(s) listed in the submitted Proposal to this RFP.
 Examples of Value-Added Benefits include but are not limited to:

-Funding provided to support retention within the Foundation
+Funding provided to support retention within the Foundation;

 Funding provided for instructional capital; Funding provided for program development